giongto35/cloud-game/README.md

 * *Pion* Webrtc team for the incredible Golang Webrtc library and their supports https://github.com/pion/webrtc/.
 * *Nanoarch* Golang RetroArch https://github.com/libretro/go-nanoarch and https://retroarch.com.
-* *fogleman* for the awesome NES emulator https://github.com/fogleman/nes.
+* *gen2brain* for the h264 go encoder https://github.com/gen2brain/x264-go
 * *poi5305* for the video encoding https://github.com/poi5305/go-yuv2webRTC.
+* *fogleman* for the NES emulator https://github.com/fogleman/nes.
 * And last but not least, my longtime friend Tri as the co-author.

 ## Contributor